lucianonooijen/Personal-Website/content/blog/json-checks-runtime-with-ts.md

 categories = []
 +++

+_The contents of this article are technical in nature and mainly written for software developers_

 Bytecode is currently working on a project for a startup.
 We are developing an app that is linked to a backend data storage service.
 For this project, I wanted to have more security around the API calls and validate the types at runtime.